ICAC Investigators 2004: Case #4: Short Stake (短樁)

 Hung Gwok Keung (Edwin Siu) is a new building engineer, he highly looks up to the head of the construction crew Wong Ding Chung (Eddie Kwan).
 One night he heads to the building site because he left his passport there, but at the work site he sees a bunch of construction workers cutting piling columns short.
 At home he tells his girlfriend Mary (Leila Tong) what he had witnessed, she tells him to do the right thing and tell his superior Wu Jol Gan (Kwow Fung).
 He soon finds out that everyone at work is in on the devious scheme even Ding Chung.
 To keep Gwok Keung quiet they bribe him with a trip to Japan, not wanting to offend the construction crew he hesitatingly accepts the bribe.
-ICAC receives a tip of wrong doing when the previous project manager quits because he refused to cooperate with the construction crew.
+ICAC receives a tip of wrongdoing when the previous project manager quits because he refused to cooperate with the construction crew.
 The stern new project manager demands to see all previous work documents, the construction crew afraid they will be found out forges fake files at night and have Gwok Keung pressured into signing the documents, but he refuses and finds out Ding Chung has been forging his signature, he decides to resign as he doesn't want to be part of their lies anymore.
 The new project manager finds the forged documents and reports it to Jol Gan, that night his life is threaten by two construction workers, soon he resigns also.
 ICAC finds their lead when records show a huge sum of money was transferred to the new project manager's bank account shortly after he resigned.
 ICAC brings him in for questioning, and he lets them know he didn't do anything wrong as he returned the money to the company and proceeds to tell ICAC all the information they need.
 With the forged documents on hand ICAC arrest all the workers that was involved even Gwok Keung because he had accepted bribes from them to keep quiet.